-If you believe that there is even the smallest risk of a problem involving an international child custody dispute that may be brewing in the background of your life then I would not hesitate to contact our office immediately.
-Truly, time may be of the essence for you and your family and waiting could be TV or severe detriment.
+If you believe that there is even the smallest risk of a problem involving an international child custody dispute that may be brewing in the background of your life, then I would not hesitate to contact our office immediately.
+Truly, time may be of the essence for you and your family, and waiting could be TV or severe detriment.
 This is certainly a subject and topic that you want to get out in front of and do your best to prepare for before something happens and then it's too late.
 Talking to our attorneys does not create a bad situation out of anything but rather helps you and your family prepare for a bad situation before it becomes worse.

 What does child custody refer to in Texas?

-When discussing matters related to child custody we are talking about children who are under the age of 18 or have not yet graduated from high school.
+When discussing matters related to child custody, we are talking about children under the age of 18 or who have not yet graduated from high school.
 These minor children are subject to the jurisdiction of a court somewhere regarding issues that we commonly call custody here in Texas.
 Custodies more accurately or more specifically termed as conservatorships in the Texas family code.
 Conservatorship refers to the rights and duties that one adult has over another person.
 In this instance, you are a conservator over your child.

-However, before a Texas family court can issue child custody orders in your case it must first be determined that the court has jurisdiction sufficient to hear arguments and to make decisions on behalf of your family and your children.
+However, before a Texas family court can issue child custody orders in your case, it must first be determined that the court has sufficient jurisdiction to hear arguments and make decisions on behalf of your family and your children.
 By living in Texas or having spent a great deal of time here, that alone does not necessarily provide sufficient jurisdiction 4 a Texas court to hear your case.
 It may be that jurisdiction is appropriate in another state or even in another country.

 Jurisdictional issues in Texas child custody cases

 Therefore, it came as something of a shock to you that a new or former partner sent you an email one day telling you that he would be attempting to gain what amounts to primary custody of your child through a court in Mexico.
 At this point, your head started to spin.
-You've never been to Mexico, your child has never been to Mexico and the thought of losing time with your daughter seemed like the last possible result of any custody negotiations between you and your ex-partner.
+You've never been to Mexico, your child has never been to Mexico, and the thought of losing time with your daughter seemed like the last possible result of any custody negotiations between you and your ex-partner.

 First off, it is abundantly clear that you and your former partner do not necessarily see eye to eye when it comes to where your child will be living or even the appropriate country to hold hearings on this subject.
-On the one hand, you have never been to Mexico and you and your ex-partner did conceive and raise a child in Texas.
-On the other hand, your ex-partner has lived in Mexico for nearly a year and he has an extensive support system there with family.
-Therefore, it is reasonable for you to want to know which countries' laws will apply to your international child custody case.
+On the one hand, you have never been to Mexico, and you and your ex-partner did conceive and raise a child in Texas.
+On the other hand, your ex-partner has lived in Mexico for nearly a year, and he has an extensive support system there with family.
+Therefore, it is reasonable for you to know which countries' laws will apply to your international child custody case.